Expert Guide #3: eTrading - Facing the Challenge

 Ask yourself, Is the behaviour of your suppliers and vendors changing?
 Are they more likely to self-serve?
 Make it easy for your supply chain to self-serve with their own master data within your Procure 2 Pay process.

-COINS solutions will transform your supply chain into an integrated, tightly-woven unit – rather than disconnected, self-contained entities working on individual parts of a larger whole.
+COINS construction software solutions will transform your supply chain into an integrated, tightly-woven unit – rather than disconnected, self-contained entities working on individual parts of a larger whole.
 It’s not just software that can be applied to construction - it’s specifically designed for it.
 Contact us to find out more - take a look at our supply chain solutions.

 - building software